Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Experiments

 \subsection{Ablation studies}

-We do ablation studies on network components, training mode, image features, view transformation, and seed voxels on SemanticKITTI validation.
+We do ablation studies on network components, training mode, depth estimator, image features, view transformation, seed voxels, model dimensions, and temporal input on SemanticKITTI validation.
 All experiments are conducted with our SGN-S by default.

-\paragraph{Ablation on network components.} We do ablation studies to analyze the effect of the proposed semantic guidance (SG), geometry guidance (GG), multi-scale semantic diffusion (MSSD), and voxel aggregation layer (VA) in Table \ref{ab:components}.
-GP and OA denote geometry prior and occupancy-aware information, respectively.
+\paragraph{Ablation on network components} We do ablation studies to analyze the effect of the proposed semantic guidance (SG), geometry guidance (GG), multi-scale semantic propagation (MSSP), and voxel aggregation layer (VA) in Table \ref{ab:components}.
+GP and OA denote geometry information from 3D features $\textbf{F}^{3D}$ and occupancy-aware features $\textbf{F}_o^{3D}$, respectively.
 Firstly, we construct a baseline that directly attaches a segmentation head after the selected seed features.
 As shown in the first line of Table \ref{ab:components}, the constructed baseline has already achieved 41.76\% IoU and 10.62\% mIoU scores, demonstrating our depth-based sparse voxel proposal network can provide effective seed voxels.
-When equipped with our MSSD (Variant 1), the IoU and mIoU scores are improved by 1.46\% points and 2.38\% points, respectively.
+When equipped with our MSSP (Variant 1), the IoU and mIoU scores are improved by 1.46\% points and 2.38\% points, respectively.
 It demonstrates the effectiveness of multi-scale information propagation.
 And our semantic guidance on the seed features further boosts the mIoU by 0.68\% points (Variant 2 vs. Variant 1), showing the importance of intra-category separation of seed features.
 On the other hand, the geometry guidance brings slight improvement in terms of IoU score, while the geometry prior further boosts the mIoU score by 0.95\% points (Variant 4 vs. Variant 3).
-Besides, introducing occupancy-aware information can help improve performance (Variant 5 vs Variant 4).
-And comparing Variant 5 with Variant 1, the mIoU score is significantly boosted (+1.55\% points), demonstrating the effectiveness of our semantic diffusion based on geometry prior and occupancy information.
+Besides, introducing geometry information in features $F_o^{3D}$ can help improve performance (Variant 5 vs Variant 4).
+And comparing Variant 5 with Variant 1, the mIoU score is significantly boosted (+1.55\% points), demonstrating the effectiveness of our semantic propagation based on spatial geometry cues.